The Dallas Morning News carried articles about and ads for Somerville Law School and Dixie University.

 The YMCA Building (left) was home to Dixie University in 1933.
 Building-Dallas-Texas-Coltera-Flickr.html Accessed 7-29-2019.

 Colors: Scarlet and Gray

 In February 1933 at the time Somerville announced the creation of Dixie University, came the announcement that Nick Dobbs had been signed as athletic director and football coach.
 He would be bringing with him at least 14 players from the undefeated Jefferson University team of 1932.
 Dobbs believed that since universities recruit football players, “what is wrong with a ready-made football team getting itself a university.”
 Somerville announced that the resources of all his branch campuses would be used to bring top players to Dallas.

 The pattern Dobbs established at Jefferson University pattern was repeated.
 He announced an 11-game schedule that brought major football powers to Dallas, but most schools withdrew rather than play against a team that did not adhere to any conference eligibility rules.
 After three games against lesser Texas opponents, star halfback Jodie Whire moved on to a professional team.
 After two more losses, Dobbs himself severed all relations with the school, and the team finished with a 2-4 record.
-After a more amateur team team suffered six humiliating losses in 1934, Dixie dropped football.
+After a more amateur team team suffered seven humiliating losses in 1934, scoring only teo touchdowns, Dixie dropped football.